Volume 1, Issue 2

 Graphical Abstract

-Long-term Traffic Flow Prediction using Stochastic Configuration Networks for Smart Cities
+Long-term Traffic Flow Prediction Using Stochastic Configuration Networks for Smart Cities

-Free Access | Research Article | 23 September 2024 | Cited: 4 , Scopus 4
+Free Access | Research Article | 23 September 2024 | Cited: Crossref logo 8 , Scopus 5

 Signal Strength-Based Alien Drone Detection and Containment in Indoor UAV Swarm Simulations